dmabery/dltn.io/words/posts/2026-07-11chief-justice-roberts-on-humphreys-in-pcaob.md

 >
 > **Justice Scalia:** I did, I did.
 We did overrule it, by the way, in Morrison, didn't we?

-Chief Justice Roberts has no said something bad of Humphrey's Executor: "If anything is left of Humphrey's, we overrule it."
+Chief Justice Roberts has now said something bad of Humphrey's Executor: "If anything is left of Humphrey's Executor, we overrule it."